How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Would I recommend the Marrakech Marathon?

-As you can tell from my report, the Marrakech Marathon was certainly an experience I won’t forget.
-Despite the hype and the fact that on the day things may turn out better than expected, I wouldn’t recommend running the Marrakesh Marathon as your first marathon experience.
-There are better organized marathons out there to complete as your first.
+As you can tell from my report, the Marrakech Marathon was undoubtedly an experience I won’t forget.
+Despite the hype and the fact that things may turn out better than expected on the day, I wouldn’t recommend running the Marrakesh Marathon as your first marathon experience.
+There are better-organised marathons out there to complete as your first.

-If it’s not your first and/or you like a challenge, and you are relatively self-sufficient (even better: you speak French), the Marrakesh Marathon is a good marathon to tick off your bucket list, especially now that you have this guide that provides (most of) the answers I didn’t have prior to mine.
-Running a marathon on the African continent with the backdrop of the snow-capped Atlas Mountains is pretty special (despite all the shortcomings).
+Suppose this is not your first marathon, and/or you like a challenge.
+In that case, be relatively self-sufficient (even better: speak French), and the Marrakesh Marathon is a good marathon to tick off your bucket list, especially now that you have this guide that provides (most of) the answers I didn’t have before mine.
+Running a marathon on the African continent with the backdrop of the snow-capped Atlas Mountains is unique (despite all the shortcomings).

 Marrakesh Marathon finish volunteers in Volkswagen jackets giving thumbs up in tent